Recommended dosages of TPT medication

 • Remote pick-ups from commercial pharmacies or pillboxes (“medication ATMs”) without any community health care worker involvement.

-• DSD approaches for PLHIV who are stabilized are expected to reduce overcrowding at ART clinics, enhance the quality of care, improve adherence and viral suppression rates, and increase convenience for people.
+• DSD approaches for People with HIV who are stabilized are expected to reduce overcrowding at ART clinics, enhance the quality of care, improve adherence and viral suppression rates, and increase convenience for people.
 DSD is expected to enable appropriate support and education on potential adverse events, tolerability and importance of treatment completion.
 In principle, all recommended TB services should be incorporated within these models of service delivery and existing mechanisms to review the quality of ART services should be harnessed for monitoring the implementation of intensified TB case finding (ICF) and TPT services.
 The following interventions should be considered for TB care under all DSD programmes.

 • TPT may be started during pre-ART evaluation or before starting spaced appointments under DSD, particularly for the shorter regimens (1HP) or at the time of follow-up visit to the health centre if longer regimens (6H, 4R, 3HR, 3HP) are implemented as per national guidelines.